odh-labs/ml-workshop/docs/lab-setup-new.md

 Accept the *Show community Operator* warning.
 On the next screen go with the defaults and click Install.
 On the next screen, click **strimzi-0.26.x** and ensure *All namespaces on the cluster (default)* is selected as shown.
 Then click **Install** on the bottom of the screen
 <img src="./images/setup/install-19.png" alt="drawing" width="600"/>

 Navigate back to **Operators > Installed Operators**.
-Notice the *strimzi-kafka-operator* is there but not installed - like the ODH operator above.
+Notice the *strimzi-kafka-operator* is there but not installed.

 <img src="./images/setup/install-20.png" alt="drawing" width="600"/>